Pothulapati/tarunpothulapati-com/content/posts/TrafficSplitting-Linkerd.md

     reviews-v3    ClusterIP   10.96.125.224    <none>        9080/TCP   7s
 ```

-Now, Let's apply the TrafficSplit CRD which makes the requests to `reviews` service split between `reviews-v` and `reviews-v2`
+Now, let's apply the SMI TrafficSplit CRD, which makes the requests to reviews service split between reviews-v and reviews-v2 :

 ```yaml